-Chris joined the firm in 2011 and became a shareholder in 2017.
+Chris joined the firm in 2011, become a shareholder in 2017 and received his designation as a Certified Workers’ Compensation Specialist by the State Bar of California in January 2020.
 He earned his J.D. with Distinction from University of the Pacific, McGeorge School of Law in 2010, and was a member of the Roger J. Traynor Honor Society.
 Prior to joining Cuneo, Black, Ward & Missler, Chris was a law clerk with the City of Sacramento.
 He has served on the Board of Directors of the Association of Workers’ Compensation Professionals since 2012 and regularly speaks at industry events.

 Chris concentrates primarily on workers’ compensation defense cases, defending and advising insurance carriers, self-insured employers, public entities including cities and counties and third-party administrators on workers’ compensation matters including Serious and Willful, 132a discrimination and asbestos claims.

 Chris has worked extensively with clients that are self-insured or that have high-deductible policies.
 These clients face a number of unique – and sometimes daunting – challenges in connection with workers’ compensation claims.
 Chris has experience formulating and coordinating litigation strategies with both the claims adjustor and employer representative.